kvlx-alt/Basic-Cybersecurity-Interview-Questions-Anki-Deck/README.md

 2. Import it into your Anki application.
 3. If you want to contribute or customize the questions and answers, use the [questions_and_answers.csv](ankisecurity.csv) file to make your changes.

-## Contribution

-If you'd like to contribute to this project by adding more questions or making improvements, please feel free to fork this repository and submit a pull request.
-Your contributions are highly appreciated.

 Happy studying and best of luck with your cybersecurity endeavors!